-We are looking for men and women who are above their ideal weight, and:
+We are looking for men and women who are above BMI 25, and:

 - not engaging in sport or regular exercise